asptu/slack2cord/README.md

 If all has been done correctly then it should be working, if not contact **Asptu#0003** on discord

+## Todo

+- Make a cache list for slack users profile pictures and names as getting them in the first place is quite a slow process
+- Support for slack attachments to discord?
+- Maybe redoing how slack to discord threads work as they're kinda weird

 Heavily inspired by https://github.com/HackSoc/slack-discord-bridge